-The standard deviation of an infinite set of experimental data is theoretically given by where xi represents the individual measurements and μ represents the mean of an infinite number of measurements (which should represent the "true" value).
-This equation holds strictly only as N, where N is the number of measurements.
-In practice, we must calculate the individual deviations from the mean of a limited number of measurements, x, in which it is anticipated that $x \quad \mu$ as N, although we have no assurance this will be so; x is given by(xi/N). average, x = (xi/N)
+The standard deviation $\sigma$ of an infinite set of experimental data is theoretically given by where xi represents the individual measurements and $\mu$ represents the mean of an infinite number of measurements (which should represent the "true" value).
+This equation holds strictly only as $N \to \infty$ , where N is the number of measurements.
+In practice, we must calculate the individual deviations from the mean of a limited number of measurements, x, in which it is anticipated that $x \to \mu$ as $y \to \infty$ , although we have no assurance this will be so; y is given by y average, y and y are y as y and y are y are y and y are y are y and y are y and y are y are y are y and y are y are y and y are y are y are y and y are y are y and y are y are y are y and y are y are y and y are y are y and y are y are y are y are y and y are y are y are y are y and y are y are y and y are y are y are y and y are y are y are y are y are y are y and y are y and y are y are

-$$\sigma = \sqrt{\frac{\sum (x_i - \mu)^2}{N}}$$
+$$\sigma = \sqrt{\frac{\sum{(x_i - \mu)^2}}{N}}$$

 For a set of N measurements, there are N (independently variable) deviations from some reference number.
-But if the reference number chosen is the estimated mean, x, the sum of the individual deviations (retaining signs) must necessarily add up to zero, and so values of N - 1 deviations are adequate to define the Nth value.
-That is, there are only N - 1 independent deviations from the mean; when N - 1 values have been selected, the last is predetermined.
-We have, in effect, used one degree of freedom of the data in calculating the mean, leaving N - 1 degrees of freedom for calculating the precision.
+But if the reference number chosen is the estimated mean, x, the sum of the individual deviations (retaining signs) must necessarily add up to zero, and so values of N-1 deviations are adequate to define the Nth value.
+That is, there are only N-1 independent deviations from the mean; when N-1 values have been selected, the last is predetermined.
+We have, in effect, used one degree of freedom of the data in calculating the mean, leaving N-1 degrees of freedom for calculating the precision.

-As a result, the estimated standard deviation s of a finite set of experimental data (generally N < 30) more nearly approximates if N - 1, the number of degrees of freedom, is substituted for N(N - 1 adjusts for the difference between x and μ).
+As a result, the estimated standard deviation s of a finite set of experimental data (generally N < 30) more nearly approximates $\sigma$ if N - 1, the number of degrees of freedom, is substituted for N (N - 1) adjusts for the difference between x and $\mu$ ).